radarsimx/radarsimpy/README.md

    - `radarsimpy.rt.scene`: Simulates radar's response signal in a 3D environment model with ray tracing
 4. **Processing**: Basic radar signal processing module
 5. **Tools**: Receiver operating characteristic analysis

+This module supports CPU/GPU parallelization.
+CPU parallelization is implemented through OpenMP.
+GPU parallelization (CUDA) has been added since v6.0.0, and it is still working in progress.

 ## Dependence